georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 to output messages.
 The method redirects a message to the standard error stream, and Inkscape will display the message on a dialog box.
 However, the logging module is more flexible to use.
-The `debug` method is designed to deliver a message to extension user.
+The `debug` method is designed to deliver a message to an extension user.

 ## What's Next